bennygolfin/bennygolfin/README.md

 - 👋 Hi, I’m @bennygolfin
 - 👀 I’m interested in getting better at coding/logic, design and guitar.
 - 🌱 I’m currently learning Java/Gosu.
-- 💞️ I’m looking to collaborate mainly for uni studies, particularly around Java and problem-solving.
+- 💞️ I’m looking to collaborate mainly for uni studies, particularly around Java, JS and problem-solving.
 - 📫 How to reach me - through Github!

 <!---